brandendupont-mcw/eighteenth-cms/src/documentation-pages/criminal-justice-process.md

 ### What does the DA’s Office do?

-* Requests warrants for arrest.
+* Submits requests to the court to issue warrants for arrest.
 * Makes recommendations for bond.
 * Screens and decides whether to charge felony cases referred from law enforcement.
 * Conducts outreach and provides resources to victims.
 * Screens defendants for diversion or other alternatives to prosecution.
+* Prepares and litigates the case at pre-trial motions, hearings, and trials.
 * Dismisses or amends charges after filing.
 * Makes plea offers.
 * Makes sentencing recommendations.